markjnkim/es_mod/01-html/content/step-3-hero.md

 > **The More You Know**: Due to their large paper format, newspapers termed the phrase "above the fold" for the upper half of the front page that often contained the most important news story, headline, and picture.
 Many newspaper terms have been adopted into the language of the web, including semantic HTML elements like the terms for a section, aside, header, footer, and article.

 Think of the hero section as the banner, headline, or billboard of our site.
 But before we can add our pizzazz, let's first write some HTML code that will provide the structure and content.
 As can be seen from our mock-up, we have input fields contained inside a box within this block.
-This is considered a "call to action" which means we are making a request to the reader, in our case, to give their contact information so we can maintain engagement.
-Placing the information request in the hero section reveals the strategic importance of retaining user info.
+This is considered a sign-up call-to-action (or CTA).
+> **Urkel Says**: A CTA encourages the audience or web site visitors through a story, advertisement, or piece of content to do something.
+In our case we would like our visitor to share their contact info for a possible future engagement.
+CTAs can play a vital role in coverting a visitor into a sales lead.
+Placing the CTA in the hero section reveals the strategic importance of retaining user info.

 ## Hero Construction
 Let's build upon our `section` we created in Module 1.
 This `section` element will encompass the entire hero section and will be the parent element that contains the children elements needed for this part of the document including the heading and form.
 As you can now foresee by viewing the mock-up, each color block will designate a unique `section`.
 To target our hero section and make it look unique from the other sections, we will include the `class` attribute in our `section` element known as a CSS selector.
 A `class` is a special attribute that can be used on any HTML element and is used by CSS and JavaScript(to be mentioned more later) to perform certain tasks or target certain styling characteristics.